owiwamasa/nets-lineup-builder/README.md

 npx sequelize-cli db:seed:all
 ```

-6. In the backend folder, create .env file with the following code:
+6. In the backend folder, create a .env file with the following code:

 ```
 PORT=8000
 ```

-7. In backend folder, create dist folder and files by running in the terminal:
+7. In backend folder, run this command in the terminal to generate a dist folder and files:

 ```
 npm run build